Summary:

-Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
+Disclaimer: Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
 You are encouraged to consult your legal counsel for advice on your specific business operations and responsibilities under applicable law.
 Trademarks used in this material are the property of their respective owners and no affiliation or endorsement is implied.

-Checking a prospective tenant’s credit can give you the insights needed to make a well-informed leasing decision.
+Checking a prospective tenant’s credit may give you the insights needed to make an informed leasing decision.
 If a prospective tenant has a good credit history and consistently makes their payments on time, then chances are they’ll pay rent on time.
-If their credit report shows choppy payment history, then this past behavior could reflect future behavior, and this may indicate that you need to do more investigating before signing a rental agreement.

 What can I learn from a tenant credit check?

-When reviewing an applicant’s credit report, you may discover the following:
+But, what can you learn from a tenant credit report?
+According to financial site The Balance, when reviewing an applicant’s credit report, you may discover the following:

 What should I consider in a tenant credit check?